 While I get the whole thing with Theo and the twist and blah blah blah, the bulk of getting to that climax was uneven in terms of plotting.
 It pays off in the end, but literally at the very, very end when I found myself going: ohhhhh I see what’s happening.

-But the rest of the book I was like: this guy is a kind of too crazy to be treating crazy people and I don’t care about who his wife is banging.
+But the rest of the book I was like: this guy is too crazy to be treating crazy people and I don’t care about who his wife is banging.

 I wouldn’t call this a “thriller” so much as it is suspense and flat-out trickery.
 But suspense and trickery done pretty well.